 Some of this is handled automatically.
 There is a global "current working figure".
-This can be accessed using vpl. gcf().
+This can be get and set using vpl. gcf() and vpl.scf(fig).
 If it doesn't exist then it is automatically created.
-Each plot command will add itself to the current working figure unless explicitly told not to using the fig option.
-Either use fig=alternative\figure to plot into a different one or fig=None to not use any.
+Each plot command will add itself to the current working figure unless explicitly told not by setting fig=None or fig=alternative_fig in the plot command.
 The figure is shown using vpl.show() or fig.show().
-After the shown figure is closed the current working figure is deleted.
+After the shown figure is closed it ceases to be the current working figure but you can use it by referencing it explicitly.
+Figures can be reshown indefinitely and should be exactly as you left them on close.

-vtkplotlib.show
+show

-vtkplotlib.figures.figure\manager.show(block=True, fig='gcf')
+vtkplotlib.show(block=True, fig='gcf')

 Shows a figure.
 This is analogous to matplotlib's show function.
-After your plot commands call this to open the interactive 3D image viewer.
+After your plot commands call this to open the interactive 3D viewer.

-- block (bool, optional) -, defaults to True. - fig (vpl.figure, vpl.QtFigure) The figure to show, defaults to vpl.gcf().
+- block (bool, optional) Enter interactive mode, otherwise just open the window, defaults to True. - fig (vtkplotlib.figure, vtkplotlib.QtFigure, optional) The figure to show, defaults to vtkplotlib.gcf().

-If 'block' is True then it enters interactive mode and the program is held until window exit.
+If block is True then it enters interactive mode and the program is held until window exit.
 Otherwise the window is opened but not monitored. i.e an image will appear on the screen but it wont respond to being clicked on.
 By editing the plot and calling fig.update() you can create an animation but it will be non-interactive.
 True interactive animation hasn't been implemented yet - it's on the TODO list.